-Invoice factoring involves selling unpaid invoices to a third party in exchange for a cash advance.
+Invoice factoring helps your business access money tied up in unpaid invoices by selling them to a third-party provider in exchange for a cash advance.

 Summary